 - 1.1 A patient may be admitted to the Hospital only by a member of the Medical Staff.
 Admitting orders written by a designee on behalf of the attending practitioner require attending practitioner co-signature.
 All practitioners shall be governed by the official admitting policy of the Hospital. - 1.2 A physician member of the Medical Staff shall be responsible for the medical care and treatment of each patient in the Hospital.
 Non-physician members of the Medical Staff are responsible for the care and treatment of patients as it relates to their disciplines.
 Each member of the Staff is responsible for the prompt completeness and accuracy of the medical record, and for the necessary special instructions.
 Whenever these responsibilities are transferred to another Staff member for more than the usual coverage rotations, a note covering the transfer of the responsibility shall be entered in the progress notes and the order sheet of the medical record. - 1.3 Except in an emergency, no patient shall be admitted to the Hospital until a provisional diagnosis or valid reason for admission has been stated.
-In the case of an emergency, such statement will be recorded as soon as possible. - 1.4 In an emergency case in which it appears the patient will be admitted to the Hospital, the practitioner shall, when possible, first contact the Bed Board/Transfer Center to ascertain whether there is an available bed. - 1.5 A patient admitted on an emergency basis shall be attended by the admitting practitioner. - 1.6 Each practitioner must assure timely, adequate, professional care for patients in the Hospital by being available or having available an eligible alternate practitioner with whom prior arrangements have been made and who has at least equivalent clinical privileges at the Hospital.
+In the case of an emergency, such statement will be recorded in the medical record within 24 hours. - 1.4 In the case of emergent and/or non-emergent direct admission to the hospital wherein the patient will be under his care or service, the practitioner shall first contact the Patient Placement Center. - 1.5 Each practitioner must assure timely, adequate, professional care for patients in the Hospital by being available or having available an eligible alternate practitioner with whom prior arrangements have been made and who has at least equivalent clinical privileges at the Hospital.
 Failure of an attending practitioner to meet these requirements may result in disciplinary action.

-- 1.7 The attending practitioner is required to document the need for continued hospitalization. - 1.8 Patients shall be transferred to another institution or provider only after adequate screening for emergent conditions, treatment sufficient to ensure a stable transfer (if within the capability of the institution), and appropriate information as to the risks and benefits of transfer. - 1.9 Patients will be discharged only on a written order of the attending practitioner or designee.
-Should a patient leave the Hospital against the advice of the attending practitioner or without proper discharge, a notation of the incident will be made in the patient's medical record.
-It is the responsibility of the attending practitioner or designee to complete a discharge summary and discharge instructions, and to communicate the discharge plan to the patient and/or family.
+- 1.6 The attending practitioner is required to document the need for continued hospitalization. - 1.7 Patients shall be transferred to another institution or provider only after adequate screening for emergent conditions, treatment sufficient to ensure a stable transfer (if within the capability of the institution), and appropriate information as to the risks and benefits of transfer. - 1.8 Patients will be discharged only on a written order of the attending practitioner or designee.
+The attending practitioner or designee shall complete a discharge summary and communicate the discharge plan to the patient and/or family.

-Exceptions will be made in those instances of incontrovertible and irreversible terminal disease wherein the patient's course has been adequately documented to within a few hours of death.
+In instances of incontrovertible and irreversible terminal disease wherein the patient's course has been adequately documented by a history and physical up to 24-hours prior to death, a discharge summary is required.
 Policies with respect to the release of dead bodies will conform to local law.